 Also, according to the report, members of credit unions have higher expectations of service at their credit union than customers of banks do – and over the past two years, not only have member expectations increased, but credit union satisfaction scores have increased as well.
 Furthermore, member loyalty is greater at credit unions.
 The likelihood that a member will continue to do business with the credit union is far higher (nearly 20 percent) than all others measured in the survey.

 As credit unions continue to be viewed favorably by their members when it comes to trust and customer satisfaction, credit unions can continue to improve their position in the brave new world of mobile banking by highlighting these key traditional assets of the movement.

 And, credit unions can learn more about how to compete in terms of advanced products and services by visiting http://co-opfs.org/solutions/mobilevirtual.

 Ryan Zilker is Business Manager, Product Development, for CO-OP Financial Services, a financial technology provider to credit unions based in Rancho Cucamonga, Calif.
 He can be reached at email@example.com and (800) 782-9042, ext.
 3482.

-The post Trust Is Key to Success in Mobile Banking Marketplace appeared first on Insight Vault.
+The original article Trust Is Key to Success in Mobile Banking Marketplace can be found on Insight Vault.